 Yes.
 If the child is behind on their immunizations please contact their health care provider to make a plan to get up to date.

-If possible, the COVID-19 vaccine should be given alone.
-Other vaccines should be scheduled 14 days before or 28 days after the COVID-19 vaccine.
+If possible, the COVID-19 vaccine should be given alone to 5 to 11 year olds.
+This is a precautionary measure, so if the child has side effects from the vaccine we can be sure which vaccine it is from.
+Other vaccines should be scheduled 14 days before or 14 days after the COVID-19 vaccine.

 Yes, pregnant individuals are able to receive a COVID-19 vaccine.
 Many people who are pregnant have gotten very sick from COVID-19 requiring hospitalization and critical care.
 Getting vaccinated is safe and an important way to be protected in pregnancy.

-This FAQ has been created by experts from the Children’s COVID-19 Vaccine Advisory Table, which is co-chaired by Dr. Vinita Dubey, Associate Medical Officer of Health at Toronto Public Health and Kimberly Moran, CEO of Children’s Mental Health Ontario and representing the Children’s Health Coalition.
-The purpose of the Children’s Vaccine Advisory Table is to provide strategic advice and recommendations to government regarding vaccine strategy in the context of the COVID-19 global pandemic to inform planning, process and readiness with a focus on children.
+This FAQ has been created by experts from the Children’s COVID‐19 Vaccine Table, which is co-chaired by Dr. Vinita Dubey, Associate Medical Officer of Health at Toronto Public Health and Kimberly Moran, CEO of the Ontario College of Family Physicians.
+Children’s Mental Health Ontario, on behalf of the Children’s Health Coalition, provides secretariat support to the table.
+The purpose of the Children’s COVID‐19 Vaccine Table is to provide strategic advice and recommendations to government regarding vaccine strategy in the context of the COVID-19 global pandemic to inform planning, process and readiness with a focus on children.

-This content has been curated and created by experts from the Children’s COVID-19 Vaccine Advisory Table, co-chaired by Dr. Vinita Dubey, Associate Medical Officer of Health at Toronto Public Health and Kimberly Moran, CEO of Children’s Mental Health Ontario and representing the Children’s Health Coalition.
+This content has been curated and created by experts from the Children’s COVID-19 Vaccine Advisory Table, co-chaired by Dr. Vinita Dubey, Associate Medical Officer of Health at Toronto Public Health and Kimberly Moran, CEO of the Ontario College of Family Physicians.